LesliTech/Lesli/docs/about/demo.md

 # Install Lesli into your app
 rails generate lesli:install

-# Prepare the development database
+# Rebuild and seed the development database
-rake lesli:db:rebuild
+bin/rails lesli:db:rebuild

 # Start the application
 rails server